CSaratakij/MainBlog/content/projects/Doppelganger.md

 Without this tools, we have to keep checking every checkpoint we place manually to make sure its ID will not conflict with each other. \
 (Which is really time consuming process)

 With this tools, we can check and re-generate every checkpoint ID in one click.
-This help ensuring our save and load system working properly.
+This help ensuring our save and load system to work properly.

 One of the problem I came across is how to make Unity save the change we made programmatically.